 Warrants that could be cash settled or have anti-dilution price protection provisions are recorded as liabilities at their estimated fair value at the date of issuance, with subsequent changes in estimated fair value recorded in other income (expense) in our statement of operations in each subsequent period.
-Warrants that meet the requirements for equity classification are recorded at fair value with no subsequent remeasurement.
 In general, warrants are measured using the Black-Scholes valuation model.
 The methodology is based, in part, upon inputs for which there is little or no observable market data, requiring the Company to develop its own assumptions.
 The assumptions used in calculating the estimated fair value of the warrants represent our best estimates; however, these estimates involve inherent uncertainties and the application of management judgment.
-As a result, if factors change and different assumptions are used, the warrant liability for those warrants that could be cash settled or have anti-dilution price protection provisions, the change in estimated fair value could be materially different.
+As a result, if factors change and different assumptions are used, the warrant liability and the change in estimated fair value could be materially different.